nanoporegenomics/napu_wf/README.md

 Finally, modify the Slurm submission script, by adding paths to input json file, Cromwell configuration, Napu workflow file and working directory.

+Note that Singularity cache will be set up in the working directory.
+You can change this behavior by modifying the script.

 ```
 vim napu_slurm.sh